Natalie Duran

 Natalie Duran is a professional rock climber and fitness model.
 She first appeared on obstacle course show American Ninja Warrior in 2012 and competed again in 2016, becoming one of two women to advance to the Los Angeles finals.

-Early life and education
+She is a co-author of a peer-reviewed study on intestinal organoids derived from human embryonic stem cells related to inflammatory bowel disease.

-Duran was born on July 24, 1991, in Moreno Valley, California.
-She graduated in 2013 from the University of California, Riverside with a degree in neuroscience.
-She is a staff clinical researcher at UCLA Health studying Inflammatory bowel disease.
-As a fitness model, she posed while rock climbing and wearing an ostomy bag to demonstrate the device's usability and raise awareness of inflammatory bowel disease.
+Duran has also used her platform as a fitness model to raise awareness for inflammatory bowel disease, including posing while rock climbing and wearing an ostomy bag to demonstrate its usability.

 Career

 Duran first appeared on the obstacle course TV show American Ninja Warrior in 2013.
 She returned in Season 8 (2016) and competed in the Los Angeles qualifying round.
 She was one of the first two women on American Ninja Warrior to get to the new 14 1/2-foot Warped Wall, and moved on to the city finals.
 She competed as a wildcard in the Vegas finals.
 She is a brand ambassador for a company called Rise Bar, and has also become a sponsored athlete for Mad Rock Climbing.
 She is also a member of the original series "Team Ninja Warrior" on Esquire Network and first appeared on Season 1 Episode 2.

 In 2019, Duran joined the cast of MTV's The Challenge: War of the Worlds.
 She placed 4th overall and was the only woman to complete the 2-day final challenge.
 In the same year, she also competed on The Challenge: War of the Worlds 2, where she reached the final for a second time after defeating teammate Laurel Stucky in elimination.